Cowjiang/zerotier-toolkit/README.md

 ### 3. Got 'Cannot Be Opened Because the Developer Cannot be Verified' on macOS

-`sudo xattr -r -d com.apple.quarantine /Applications/ZeroTier\ Toolkit`
+`sudo xattr -r -d com.apple.quarantine /Applications/ZeroTier\ Toolkit.app`

 ### 4. I did install ZeroTier One but the toolkit can't recognize it on macOS